AY2526S1-CS2103T-T08-3/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `assign_category 2 c/Department v/Engineering` assigns the 2nd person in the directory the Department, Engineering.
+* `assign_category 2 c/Department v/Engineering` assigns the 2nd person in the directory with, Department: Engineering.

+### Update employee information : `update_employee`

+Enable users to modify existing employee information to keep records accurate.

+Format: `update_employee id/INDEX [n/NAME] [d/DEPARTMENT] [t/TEAM] [r/ROLE] [e/EMAIL] [p/PHONE] [s/SKILLS]...`

+* Updates the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `update_employee 1 r/Senior Software Engineer d/Product Engineering` updates the 1st person in the directory with, Role: Senior Software Engineer, Department: Product Engineering.
+* `update_employee 2 n/Alex Yeo d/IT t/Team A r/Coder e/alexyeo@example.com p/98765432 s/Csharp s/C` updates the 2nd person in the directory with, Name: Alex Yeo, Department: IT, Team: Team A, Role: Coder, Email: alexyeo@example.com, Phone: 98765432, Skills: Csharp, C

 ### Clearing all entries : `clear`